ubccr/coldfront/docs/pages/plugin/how_to_create_a_plugin.md

 {% load humanize %}
 {% load static %}
 ```
-7. *(Optional)* Since the example Weekly Report plugin is intended for admins, to add it to the navbar for admins, update the **templates/common/navbar_admin.html** file or its equivalent in your ColdFront setup like so:
+7. Since the example Weekly Report plugin is intended for admins, to add it to the navbar for admins, update the **templates/common/navbar_admin.html** file or its equivalent in your ColdFront setup like so:
   ```
   <li id="navbar-admin" class="nav-item dropdown">
     <a class="nav-link dropdown-toggle" href="#" data-toggle="dropdown">Admin</a>